Loongson: LoongISA

 The LoongISA instructions were introduced as part of the GS464E cores.
 The binary translation instructions have the specific benefit of speeding up Intel x86 CPU emulation at a cost of 5% of the total die area.
 The new instructions help a QEMU hypervisor translate instructions from x86 to MIPS with only a reported 30% performance penalty.

 LoongArch

-Loongson moved to their own processor instruction set architecture (ISA) in 2021 with the release of the Loongson 3 5000 series.
-A Loongson developer described it as "...a new RISC ISA, which is a bit like MIPS or RISC-V. LoongArch includes a reduced 32-bit version (LA32R), a standard 32-bit version (LA32S) and a 64-bit version (LA64)".
-The stated rationale was to make Loongson and China not dependent on foreign technology or authorisation to develop their processor capability, whilst not infringing on any technology patents.
+Loongson moved to their own processor instruction set architecture (ISA) in 2021 with the release of the reduced instruction set computer (RISC) Loongson 3 5000 series.
+A Loongson developer described it as "... a new RISC ISA, which is a bit like MIPS or RISC-V. LoongArch includes a reduced 32-bit version (LA32R), a standard 32-bit version (LA32S) and a 64-bit version (LA64)".
+The stated rationale was to make Loongson and China not dependent on foreign technology or authorisation to develop their processor capability, while not infringing on any technology patents.

 The ISA has been referred to as "a fork of MIPS64r6" due to a perceived lack of changes judging from instruction listings.
 The Register reported in November 2021 that LoongArch might combine the best parts of MIPS and RISC-V, along with custom instructions.